Lucas-Haux/Craigslist_Flooder/README.md

 ### The problems and how I fixed them:
 - Fake emails are all organized the same, following the order: first name, number, @[domain name].
-  - I improved by randomaizing emails with names, nicknames, dates, and hobbies.
+  - I improved this by randomaizing emails with names, nicknames, dates, and hobbies.
 With different capitalization.
-  - I improved this by randomizing the email domains.
-Email domain usage is based on popularity of said email domain.
+    - The ussage of each email domain is based on popularity of the email domain.
 - Fake passwords are too random and eight characters long
-  - I improved by randomaizing emails with names, nicknames, dates, and hobbies.
-With different capitalization.
+  - I improved this by randomaizing the passwords with names, nicknames, dates, and hobbies and with different capitalization.
+This makes the passwords look more real.

 ### Comparison:
-Engineer Man:
+Engineer Man Out Put:

 <img src="https://i.imgur.com/oMXi93A.png" width="300" height="500">

-Improved version:
+My Improved Version:

 <img src="https://i.imgur.com/Cpv46za.png" width="500" height="500">

-**Disclaimer:** I did not run nor recommend running this program.
+**Disclaimer:** I did not run nor do I recommend running this program.
 A flooding tool is considered an attack and may be illegal in your country.

 ###### This program is a learning activity, please don't deploy.